 - Inject the drivers from the $WinPEDriver$ in the Windows Support software:

 dism /Add-driver /Image:C:\wimmount /Driver:d:\WindowsSupport\$WinPEDriver$ /Recurse

-If the command is succesful, you will see multiple lines of drivers successfully installed.
-If most of the drivers are installed but there is a warning (“The command completed with errors”) message, you can safely ignore the warning message.
+If the command is successful, you will see multiple lines of drivers successfully installed.
+If most of the drivers are installed but there is a warning message (“The command completed with errors”), you can safely ignore the warning message.

 - Unmount the WIM file:

 dism /unmount-image /mountdir:c:\wimmount /Commit

 If the command completes successfully, you will see a “The operation completed successfully” message.
 Eject the USB drive and plug it into the Mac that contains the original Winclone image.

 - Copy the newly modified Windows.wim back to the original Windows.wim file in the Winclone image.

 - Restore the Winclone image.